-- Push in the SET button at the end of the lever until you reach the lower speed you want, then release it. - To slow down in very small amounts, push the SET button for less than half a second.
+- Press and hold the SET button at the end of the lever until you reach the lower speed you want, then release it. - To slow down in very small amounts, press the SET button for less than half a second.
 Each time you do this, you'll go 1 mph (1.6 km/h) slower.